sagar-jadhav/go-examples/function.md

 # Functions

-Example demonstrates how to write a function in Go programming language along with its usage and different options
+Example demonstrates how to write a function in Go programming language along with its usage and different options.
+Click [here](https://tour.golang.org/basics/4) to learn more

 ```go
 func main() {